Jim Harbaugh: 1982 and 1983 seasons

 In February 1982, Harbaugh committed to play football for Bo Schembechler's Michigan Wolverines football team.
 He came to Michigan with a "high school reputation as a slick California passer."

-As a true freshman in 1982, Harbaugh, at age 18, and junior Dave Hall were backups to quarterback Steve Smith, who had broken Michigan's single season record with 2,335 yards of total offense in 1981.
+As a freshman in 1982 Harbaugh, age 18, and junior Dave Hall were backups to quarterback Steve Smith who had broken Michigan's single season record with 2,335 yards of total offense in 1981.
 In the 1982 season, Smith started all 12 games, and Hall handled the limited backup role.
 Even as Smith struggled, coach Schembechler expressed a reluctance to play Harbaugh, saying, "To suddenly pull some freshman out of the bag, I don't think you can do that in today's football."
 Harbaugh did not see any game action in 1982, registered no statistics, and retained four years of eligibility under the NCAA's redshirt rule.

 Harbaugh performed well in the annual spring game in April 1983, completing 10 of 15 passes for 116 yards.
 After the game, coach Schembechler noted, "Harbaugh is a fresh talent who'll be all right, but he has a lot to learn."
 While Harbaugh was touted as the team's "pass-oriented quarterback of the future," he spent the 1983 season as Michigan's No. 3 quarterback behind Steve Smith and Dave Hall.
 Smith started 11 games, and Hall started one game, while Harbaugh completed two of five passes for 40 yards in limited action.
 Harbaugh completed his first pass for Michigan on November 5, 1983, in a 42–10 victory over Purdue.